fcasibu/ecomm/backlog.md

 # BACKLOG

 - [ ] Add asterisk on required input fields
-- [ ] Implement merge cart
-  - It should be done on post-login
-  - Merge the guest cart with the customer cart
-  - It should remove the anonymousId from the cart
 - [ ] Add destructive variant on error toasts
 - [ ] Refactor command inputs that are one shot to close on select
 - [ ] Fix input fields with undefined default values in forms